 As most of metropolitan areas, Los Angeles goes far beyond its actual city limits, boasting a breathtaking display of beauty and intrigue.
 All tourist beachfront destinations here are combined into one, commonly known as the South Bay, which in its turn boasts the Beach Cities – Manhattan Beach, Hermosa Beach and Redondo Beach.
 All of them are stretched along the southern shore of Santa Monica Bay, one of the area’s most famous tourist meccas.
 And, since we happened to check all of the above-mentioned destinations, we’ll start with the latter.

 While always being a beachfront town, Santa Monica became a famed resort in the early 20th century.
 However, a real boom was experienced here in the late 1980’s, with significant job growth and increased tourism.
-The oceanfront is truly magical, and we would highly recommend not to ever miss a sunrise, even on a rainy day (check our video through the link above to get a brief idea).
+The oceanfront is truly magical, and we would highly recommend not to ever miss a sunrise, even on a rainy day.

 Santa Monica Pier is one of the most beautiful landmarks in town.
 Opened on a well-thought out date of 9/9/09 (which stands for 1909 in this case), it continues to be the center of beach life and the vibe of the city.
 In addition to simply walking and enjoying the beauty of it, you can also visit one of the local shops, restaurants, or an amusement park.